karolina-wisniewska/All-You-Need-Is-Diet-Plan/README.md

 <a id="installation"></a>
 ### Installation

-To launch the application, you need to clone the GitHub project where this demo is hosted, and then run the main class:
+To launch the application, you need to clone the GitHub project where this demo is hosted, and then run the main class.

-1. Run he latest Kurento Media Server image with default options:
+1. Run the latest Kurento Media Server image with default options:
    ```sh
    docker pull kurento/kurento-media-server:7.0.0